ch4mi2/Laboratory-Information-Management-System/README.md

 3. **Please dont upgrade package versions even if they are out-dated**. ( Most of the packages are depenedant on each other and every member should have the same versions, so it will break the system if one memeber were to upgrade a common package.
 The packages are installed with their Long-term-support(lts) version.
 Newer "alpha/beta" versions does not guarantee compatibality)
-4. **Create a branch with your name in github repo.
+4. **Create a branch with your name-function in github repo.
 Commit only to this newly created branch.**
-4. Use src/components folder to store your custom components
+5. Create a new folder for your function in src/components to store your custom components
-5. Use src/css folder to store your custom styles (create a new stylesheet with your name eg: styleHaritha.css/styleHaritha.module.css, styleDinal.css/styleDinal.module.css)
+6. Use src/css folder to store your custom styles (create a new stylesheet with your function name)